SPINAL TUMOR

 Spinal magnetic resonance imaging (MRI)

-It uses a high-power magnetic field with radio waves to get accurate images of the spine, nerves, spinal cord, and nerves.
+It uses a high-power magnetic field with radio waves to get accurate images of the spine, nerves, and spinal cord, and nerves.
 MRI is usually a suitable test to diagnose tumors developing in the spinal cord and surrounding tissues.
 During the test, doctors often inject a contrast agent into a vein in the hand or forearm that highlights certain structures and tissues.

 Computerized Tomography (CT)